tendermint/tendermint/docs/rfc/rc-005-event-system.rst

 Before `#6386 <https://github.com/tendermint/tendermint/pull/6386>`_, all
-subscriptions were identified by the combination of a client ID and a query, and with that change, all it became possible to identify subscription's based on an ID but compatibility with the legacy identification means that there's a good deal of legacy code as well as client side efficiency that could be improved.
+subscriptions were identified by the combination of a client ID and a query, and with that change, it became possible to identify all subscription given only an ID, but compatibility with the legacy identification means that there's a good deal of legacy code as well as client side efficiency that could be improved.